btf-org/flocus/README.md

 # flocus
 Purposefully move from one window configuration to another in OSX (browser tabs, Notion pages, open applications)

+# Contributors Welcome
+I'd like to keep improving this and share the benefits with others.
+If you'd like to contribute, fork it or [reach out to me](https://github.com/anguspmitchell)

 # Example
 [Video Here](https://www.loom.com/share/6c4b09b7f4f9475eabfa709171464d66)